remcostoeten/Instagram-snitchr-find-out-who-unfollowed-you/README.md

 ## 🌟 Features

 - 🕵️ Track who unfollowed you on Instagram
-- 📊 Compare follower lists over time
+- 📊 Compare followehr lists over time
 - 🔄 Identify new followers and unfollowers
 - 📈 Analyze follower data with detailed insights
 - 🎨 Beautiful, responsive UI with dark/light mode